Baju Melayu: History

 In later years of the sultanate, a proper ceremonial dress of a Malay men, called lima persalinan ('five clothing parts') which was described in the Hikayat Hang Tuah, is said to appear during the reign of Sultan Mansur Shah (1459–1477).
 The five basic parts are garment (baju), bottom (seluar), headgear (destar), sash (sebai), waist (kain samping).
-Further improvisations took place during the reign of Sultan Mahmud Shah (1488-1511), when Temenggung Tun Hassan introduced an expanded version of the shirt with a more loose-fitting shape and lengthened sleeves to wrist level.
+Further improvisations took place during the reign of Sultan Mahmud Shah (1488–1511), when Temenggung Tun Hassan introduced an expanded version of the shirt with a more loose-fitting shape and lengthened sleeves to wrist level.
 It was said that the term Baju Kurung ('concealed dress') was then coined for the creation as it successfully concealed most of body parts.
 The clothing style along with other Malay cultural values were then spread through Malayisation of the region, by many succeeding Malay sultanates.

-The Melakan style of dress remains in Malay societies for the next hundreds of years before it was brought again to the fore during the reign of Abu Bakar of Johor (1862-1895).
+The Melakan style of dress remains in Malay societies for the next hundreds of years before it was brought again to the fore during the reign of Abu Bakar of Johor (1862–1895).
 Numerous reforms were undertaken during his rule, including the modernisation of Malay clothing style.
 A more elegant style of Baju Kurung was introduced with a shortened hem of the shirt to the level of the back, three pockets and a round neckline with a short slit opening down the front.
 The style was named after the former capital of Johor, Telok Blangah, and was introduced by Dato' Jaafar Muhammad, who would become the first Menteri Besar of Johor.
 It was said that the new style was invented to differentiate Abu Bakar's followers clothing style with that old Melakan clothing style worn by the descendants of Sultan Hussin and their followers that resided in Istana Kampong Glam.
-Another popular style called Cekak Musang was also said to had been introduced during the reign of Abu Bakar by a resident of Teluk Belanga called Haji Othman or Tuan Busu or Wan Busu.
+Another popular style called Cekak Musang was also said to have been introduced during the reign of Abu Bakar by a resident of Teluk Belanga called Haji Othman or Tuan Busu or Wan Busu.
 Initially called Baju Wan, it has the same cut with Teluk Belanga style but with a high collar split and tighten with 5 buttons.
 This style went on to become the most popular style until modern times, while the Teluk Belanga style remains a unique clothing style to the state of Johor.